hashicorp/terraform-provider-aws/info/FAQ.md

 ### How can I help?

 Great question, if you have contributed before check out issues with the `help-wanted` label.
-These are normally features which we want to support, but we are currently unable to field resources to work on.
+These are normally enhancement issues that will have a great impact, but the maintainers are unable to develop them in the near future.
 If you are just getting started, take a look at issues with the `good-first-issue` label.
 Items with these labels will always be given priority for response.

+Check out the [Contributing Guide](CONTRIBUTING.md) for additional information.

 ### How can I become a maintainer?